fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 The closest way of describing how this felt is melting into the enormity of life[^1].
 And it brought me some immensely cathartic experiences.

-In one of these sits I had a moment of immense emotional release where I learned that it's possible to forgive and love pretty even those that have hurt you the most.[^2]
+In one of these sits I had a moment of immense emotional release where I learned that it's possible to forgive and love even those that have hurt you the most.[^2]
 I felt a stream of energy which I can best describe as a moment where I channeled some kind of divine forgiveness.
 I was not under control, and I've never felt anything quite like this, and once it was over it left me in a warm and fuzzy state of understanding and love.
 I wrote a lot about this moment.
 Maybe one day I'll share it on here.

-### Failure
-Another big one was the avoidance of failure.
+Part of the process of [self-authorship](https://en.wikipedia.org/wiki/Self-authorship) involved making friends with my fear of failure.
+A common theme the past year has been making an effort to leave my local talent bubble and expose myself to the best and most talented people out there.
+This led to a ton of heartbreak as I found out just how much of my identity and self-worth was wrapped up in feeling smart.
+Once I got past that though, I found myself doing some really interesting but hard things where failing was an inevitable part of the process.
+Who would've thought a PhD in robotics and AI is hard?
+Or that self-driving cars don't work on the first try?
-I hate failing.
+And that's where I learned just how much I hate failing.
-But if you're not failing, you're not trying hard enough.
-And honestly, now that I'm trying carder things, failing is necessity.
-Turns out programming self-driving cars is not particularly simple.
-So I focused on this.
+So I focused on this and I began to re-frame failure as an error-correction mechanism.
+David Deutsch said it best: errors are inevitable.
+So, don't spend all your energy trying to be perfect, instead, maximize your error correction![^3] Increase speed of iteration.
+Fail fast!
 I began to notice how much procrastination, even with relatively simple tasks, was because of the following simple idea: there's probably a better way of solving what I'm trying to do and I don't know about it yet.

-So much to write about here.
-For example, my phone and eating habits were a primary focus.
-So much of my time on the phone was just a direction.
+So I might as well not try.

+Speaking of failure, let's talk about girls!
+I find myself at an interesting point in my life.
+Previously, being single and also feeling good about myself were mutually exclusive, and I had never felt both at the same time.
+So I've started shooting my shot and started talking to some of the most women I've ever met.

+The role of femininiity and masculinty
+And I've been so fortunate to meet some amazing women.
+I could write poems about the completeness I've felt when interacting with a beautiful girl And the conclusion is that

+Beyond romance
+Beyond the romantic aspect of this, my relationship to women has changed.
+Appreciation for my mom and the women in my life
+Their wisdom
+Changing what I'm optimizing for.
+I've learned to appreciate just how special they are

 ### Feminine beauty
 Talking to beautiful girls.